 - 1 teaspoon Ground ginger

-- In a large mixing bowl, add the butter, and sugars.60 g Butter, 50 g Caster sugar, 15 g Light brown sugar
+- In a large mixing bowl, add 60 g Butter, 50 g Caster sugar and 15 g Light brown sugar.

-- In a separate bowl, mix together the flour, baking powder, baking soda, cinnamon, ginger and salt.
-Pour the wet ingredients in to the dry ingredients and mix well.110 g Plain flour, 0.5 teaspoon Baking powder, 0.5 teaspoon Baking soda, 1 teaspoon Cinnamon, 1 teaspoon Ground ginger, 0.25 teaspoon Sea salt
+- In a separate bowl, mix together 110 g Plain flour, 0.5 teaspoon Baking powder, 0.5 teaspoon Baking soda, 1 teaspoon Cinnamon, 1 teaspoon Ground ginger and 0.25 teaspoon Sea salt.

 - Divide the batter between the cupcake cases.